Cancer & M.E.: My Story

-Where to begin - well entirely through my own efforts (research and banging on medics doors) I have been diagnosed with Radiation Fibrosis Syndrome a very rare problem apparently often misdiagnosed as chronic fatigue syndrome or Fibromyalgia.
+Where to begin – well, entirely through my own efforts (research and banging on medics’ doors), I have been diagnosed with Radiation Fibrosis Syndrome, a very rare problem apparently often misdiagnosed as M.E. or Fibromyalgia.

-Almost 7 years ago I flagged significant muscle loss of neck and upper thorax with my GP and Haematologist.
-This came to light after a spa break when a very observant partially sighted (no less) massage therapist immediately pointed out significant muscle loss upper back and shoulders.
-The upshot after medical examination was possible nerve damage at the lymph node biopsy site in 1984 on the left side.
-I reluctantly accepted that diagnosis but was aware of progressive weakness upper body, pain and stiffness.
+Almost 7 years ago I flagged significant muscle loss of neck and upper thorax with my GP and haematologist.
+This came to light after a spa break when a very observant partially sighted (no less) massage therapist immediately pointed out significant muscle loss in my upper back and shoulders.
+The upshot after medical examination was possible nerve damage on the left side at the lymph node biopsy site from 1984.
+I reluctantly accepted that diagnosis, but was aware of progressive weakness in my upper body, pain and stiffness.
 Silent migraine was as bad as ever and the fatigue a constant problem.
-My gait ,dexterity and balance have all steadily been slowly deteriorating.
+My gait, dexterity and balance have all steadily been slowly deteriorating.
 I have had to relinquish the vacuum cleaner and bed making, have not been able to get out of the bath or use a hair drier for years.
-Driving is becoming more and more difficult and mobility deteriorating due to gait and pain issues.
+Driving is becoming more and more difficult and my mobility is deteriorating due to gait and pain issues.

-Multiple referrals to the neurologists twice for migraine assessment and a rheumatologist for morning stiffness and knee problems ensued.
+Multiple referrals to the neurologists, twice for migraine assessment, and a rheumatologist for morning stiffness and knee problems ensued.
 I pointed out my muscle loss to no avail.
-No one took it seriously nor associated with my previous history and treatment.
-A comment from one medic was an eye opener - politely asked why my shoulder muscles (supraspinatus) were atrophied to be told “You are not using them enough“ I remember coming home and saying to my spouse clearly this is due to the radiotherapy.
+No one took it seriously nor associated it with my previous history and treatment.
+A comment from one medic was an eye opener – when I politely asked why my shoulder muscles (supraspinatus) were atrophied, I was told, “You are not using them enough”.
+I remember coming home and saying to my spouse that clearly this was due to the radiotherapy.

-I plodded on through 2010/11/12 getting stiffer but remaining upbeat and enjoying remedial yoga in a very small way, albeit in constant pain and progressive stiffness but determined to keep going.
+I plodded on through 2010/11/12 getting stiffer but remaining upbeat and enjoying remedial yoga in a very small way, albeit in constant pain and with progressive stiffness, but determined to keep going.
 I never give up!

-I was becoming aware of problems keeping my head up- neck issues - pain/obvious thinning i.e pencil like neck so noticeable that other’s have been making comments.
+I was becoming aware of problems keeping my head up- neck issues - pain/obvious thinning i.e. a pencil-like neck so noticeable that others have been making comments.

-I spent days absorbing as much information as possible - all the info in the last approx 6 years comes from USA particularly from an eminent cancer Rehab specialist based in New York.
+I spent days absorbing as much information as possible - all the information in approximately the last 6 years comes from the USA, particularly from an eminent cancer rehab specialist based in New York.

 We are years behind on late effects, so I printed off some PUBMED info from the USA and presented to my GP.
-Took a deep breath and politely flagged my findings.
+I took a deep breath and politely flagged my findings.
 Initially she was a little dismissive and stated it was due to the fatigue.
-I stood my ground - she listened thankfully.
+I stood my ground - she listened, thankfully.

-Back to a neurologist I had seen before, neurologist clearly did not know what was causing my muscle loss plus head drop.
-More tests ordered, MRI neck, neurophysiology testing again and blood tests.
-In the meantime I receive a referral to see a neurosurgeon, no idea why but I guess the neurologist has passed me over for a second opinion.
-Ist MRI inconclusive 2nd MRI ordered this time with contrast.
-By now I am investigation fatigued then follow up appointment to see neurologist Jan 2014!
+Back to a neurologist I had seen before; the neurologist clearly did not know what was causing my muscle loss plus head drop.
+More tests were ordered: MRI neck, neurophysiology testing again, and blood tests.
+In the meantime, I received a referral to see a neurosurgeon; I have no idea why but I guess the neurologist has passed me over for a second opinion.
+The first MRI was inconclusive; a second MRI was ordered, this time with contrast.
+By now I am investigation fatigued; then I get a follow-up appointment to see the neurologist in January 2014!

 I was correct, the neurologist had not seen this before.
-Infact it appears I am unique in my area.
-No one I have consulted from orthotists to radiographers to the medics have seen this before.
+In fact, it appears that I am unique in my area.
+No one I have consulted, from orthotists to radiographers to the medics, has seen this before.

-What really disconcerts me is relatives and people I have known for years say “surely the doctors should be doing all this” - in an ideal world yes but I believe you have to be your own advocate.
-Never accept anything at face value and if your instinct tells you something is not right stick your head above the parapet and persevere.
+What really disconcerts me is relatives and people I have known for years saying, “surely the doctors should be doing all this” - in an ideal world yes, but I believe you have to be your own advocate.
+Never accept anything at face value and if your instinct tells you something is not right, stick your head above the parapet and persevere.
 Do not let anyone fob you off.

-I still have chronic fatigue “in spades” very much a part of this progressive neurological syndrome so I still feel part of the CFS/ME family.
+I still have chronic fatigue “in spades”, very much a part of this progressive neurological syndrome so I still feel part of the M.E. family.

 For information and help on cancer risks, causes and treatment please visit Macmillan Cancer Support.